The canonical ring of a stacky curve: Summary

 \section{Summary}

-The above is summarized in Table (I) in the Appendix, and in the following theorem.
+The above is summarized in Table (I) in the Appendix, and in particular proves Theorem~\ref{thm:degrelatmax}.

-\begin{theorem} Let $X$ be a curve.
-Then the canonical ring $R$ of $X$ is generated by elements of degree at most $3$ with relations of degree at most $6$. \end{theorem}

 As in the introduction (see also chapter~\ref{ch:comparison}), the preceding discussion gives a description of the canonical ring for manifolds obtained from Fuchsian groups with signature $(g;-;0)$.
-The purpose of this paper is to give such a description for arbitrary signature.
-As the above discussion already indicates, our result by necessity will involve a certain case-by-case analysis.
+The purpose of this monograph is to give such a description for arbitrary signature.
+As the above discussion already indicates, our result by necessity will involve a certain case-by-case analysis, with extra attention paid to corner cases.